Medhat3760/Algorithms_And_Problem_Solving_Level_1_C_Sharp/Problem3/README.md

 ## How to Run the Program

-1.Clone this repository to your local machine.
+1. Clone this repository to your local machine.

-2.Open the solution in a C# development environment (e.g., Visual Studio).
+2. Open the solution in a C# development environment (e.g., Visual Studio).

-3.Build the project.
+3. uild the project.

-4.Run the program.
+4. Run the program.

 ## Example